4 Ways You Can Customise Your Air Conditioning System to Make Sure It’s Right for You

 While manufacturers publish a nominal SEER for each model, the effective SEER depends heavily on environmental factors.
 In homes with different layouts, insulation and load-generating appliances, the same unit may operate at a higher or lower effective SEER.
 Thus, the SEER your air conditioning company gives you during the installation process may differ somewhat from the nominal SEER given by the manufacturer.

-Set Up for Efficiency: Proper Sizing of the Air conditioning
+Set Up for Efficiency: Proper Sizing of the Air Conditioning

 Keeping Efficiency Under Control